YuvalNirkin/face_segmentation/README.md

 ```DOS .bat
 python face_seg.py
 ```
+## Important note
+In our paper we used a different network for our face segmentation.
+In the process of converting it to the Caffe model used in our end-to-end face swap distribution we notices some performance drop.
+We are working to fix this.
+We therefore ask that you please check here soon for updated on this Caffe model.

 ## Related projects
 - [End-to-end, automatic face swapping pipeline](https://github.com/YuvalNirkin/face_swap), example application using out face segmentation method.